rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: LDA models each document as a mixture of topics, where each topic is a distribution over words.
 It uses Bayesian inference to estimate the distribution of topics in documents.

+**Cost Function**: The cost function for LDA is the likelihood of the observed words given the topic distributions, often optimized using variational inference.

 **Example**: Generating synthetic threat intelligence reports based on different topics related to cybersecurity threats.

 ##### Gaussian Mixture Models (GMM)
 **When to Use**: Use GMM for generating data that follows a mixture of Gaussian distributions.

 **How It Works**: GMM models the data as a mixture of several Gaussian distributions, each representing a different cluster.
 It uses Bayesian inference to estimate the parameters of the distributions.

+**Cost Function**: The cost function for GMM is the log-likelihood of the observed data given the mixture model.

 **Example**: Generating synthetic datasets for clustering analysis to test and evaluate anomaly detection algorithms.